dCache/dcache-book2/config-SRM.md

 #### The Link Groups

-For a general introduction about link groups see [the section called “Link Groups”](#link-groups).
+For a general introduction about link groups see [the section called “Link Groups”][link groups](config-PoolManager.md#link-groups).

 Example: